 - Our internal and external service providers (such as insurance companies, pension schemes, banks, consulting firms, law firms), including providers that process orders (such as IT providers);

 - network partners such as Marsh and Mercer, suppliers, sub-contractors and other business partners in the course of the performance of our contractual duties toward you;

 - customers and their legal representatives or contact persons;

 - domestic and foreign authorities, agencies or courts;

 - the public, including the visitors of websites and social media;

-- competitors, industry groups, associations, organizations and other bodies;
+- competitors, in case of transfers of mandates, industry groups, associations, organizations and other bodies;

 - buyers or potential buyers of business divisions, companies or other parts of Kessler;